rockyryco0/JSON-GPIO/README.md

 To start your django project :
 - open cmd.exe
-- activate your virtual environment (if you dont have do this code : conda create --name yourenvname django, if don't have conda installed, google it for better experience) > to activate it type : activate yourenvname
+- activate your virtual environment (if you dont have do this code : `conda create --name yourenvname django`, if don't have conda installed, google it for better experience) > to activate it type : activate yourenvname
 - change your directory to your django project where manage.py is located
 - type : python manage.py runserver
 - open your browser and type localhost:8000/